 Merchants that accepted Visa or Mastercard credit or debit card payments in the United States between January 1, 2004 and January 25, 2019 may be entitled to monetary damages or other forms of relief as compensation for the overcharges.
-The deadline for eligible businesses to file a claim has been extended to August 30, 2024.
+The deadline for eligible businesses to file a claim has been extended to February 4, 2025.

 It is not too late to start the process for filing a claim by providing evidence of eligibility of class membership.
 This is often as simple as providing a legal name, DBA and Tax Identification Number.
 The class administrator (CA) may require additional evidence to make a positive match and give approval to file the claim.

 If a company has not been notified as a class member, it does not mean it is ineligible.
 It is very common for eligible companies to not have been notified of their class membership—so much so that the CA set up a specific process to address such instances, which MG+M has successfully navigated on behalf of our clients.
-In fact, many of the nearly 100 businesses for which MG+M has filed claims and requests for additional information had not been notified of their class membership by the CA.
+In fact, many of the more than 100 businesses for which MG+M has filed claims and requests for additional information had not been notified of their class membership by the CA.

 The court recently ruled that payment facilitators (e.g., PayPal) are not members of the class.
 Instead, their merchant-customers are the class members who are eligible for recovery.
 Clients who use payment facilitators for their Visa and Mastercard transactions should contact us to ensure their rights are protected.